hawkhacks/2023-website/README.md

 # 2023-website

-are we hosted on github pages or what?
+yes we are indeed hosted on github pages lmaooo

 who owns hawkhacks.com?
 who is pushing to it?